Regulating loops in de Sitter spacetime: The anomalous dimension of phi squared

 We now remove the divergence with a counterterm, which also introduces a new ratio of scales $k_\star/(aH)_\star$ (see \cite{Burgess_2010,Green:2020txs} for more details).
 Noticing that the correlation function must be independent of this ratio, we obtain a differential equation for $\langle \phi^2 \phi^2 \rangle$, the solution of which resums the secular logs to

 Thus, treating the secular dependence with DRG induces an anomalous dimension for the $\phi^2$ operator, namely

-This anomolous scaling is a product of subhorizon effects, as we demonstrate in \secref{sec:DivergenceStructure}.
+This anomalous scaling is a product of subhorizon effects, as we demonstrate in \secref{sec:DivergenceStructure}.
 For now, we note that the treatment of secular growth in dS closely resembles the handling of UV divergences in flat space.
-This connection holds for all scalar fields of general mass, except when the field is massless; massless scalars in dS have no flat space analogue.
+This connection holds for all scalar fields of general mass, except when the field is massless; massless scalars in dS have no flat space analog.